EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 **Step 2.
 Run tyPPing (R script)**

-After that, tyPPing script processes the `--domtblout` output from the previous step through two analytical branches:
+After that, tyPPing script processes the `--domtblout` output from the HMM search using:

--   **MinProteins** checks how many strongly conserved P-P proteins are found in each element and keeps only those that have at least a minimum threshold number.
+-   **MinProteins** counts how many conserved P-P proteins are detected by the profiles using the sequence score as a cutoff.
+Sequences are kept, that have at least a minimum, type-speicific number (=threshold).
--   **Composition** keeps elements only if they match one of the unique sets of conserved proteins defined for a given P-P type.
+-   **Composition** keeps elements only if they match unique sets of P-P proteins that are defined for a given P-P type.
+Proteins are considered as detected, if they cover at least 50% of the profile.
+We use type-specific variations of the composition sizes (incomplete sets) by allowing gaps (number of not detected proteins).

-Detection results obtained by these branches are used together with genome size to assign each genome a predicted P-P type and a confidence level (**High**, **Medium**, or **Low**).
+P-P type and confidence (**High**, **Medium**, or **Low**) to the prediction are assigned by considering MinProteins, Composition and genome size criteria.
 The results are summarized in `Final_prediction_table.tsv`.

-**Folder structure**

-The **`tyPPing/`** folder contains the main scripts, input tables, and example data:
+The **`tyPPing/`** folder contains the main scripts, input tables, and one example data set.

 ```{bash eval=FALSE, include=FALSE}
 tyPPing/